MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-unexpected-redirect-response-received.md

   - For more information about configuring redirection for Autodiscover, see [White Paper: Exchange 2007 Autodiscover Service](https://go.microsoft.com/fwlink/?linkid=85214).

-The Exchange Remote Connectivity Analyzer is a new tool with limited documentation at this time.
+The Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional reasons why you failed at this point.
 If you need technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>